 Adult children get to confront their parents no matter their age.
 Mine tell me that I overstepped my boundaries if I say what I think.
 Yet, it’s perfectly okay for them to attack me.
 Family management is not necessarily a democracy.

 I would not have dreamed of talking to my parents the way my boys talk to me.
 I didn’t respond to my mother, even as an adult, when she criticized me for just about everything I did.

 On her deathbed, she still had to comment on what I was wearing.
 “Why are you wearing a T-shirt in the middle of winter?” she asked.
 She had no idea that it was 105 degrees in the house.
 She was bundled up like a snow bunny.

 I spent a year in therapy to sort out the complicated nuances of being a parent to adult children.
 I was curious as to why my adult children – and maybe others in the boomer generation – felt the need to parent or criticize their parents.

-It’s approaching summer now and we will all soon be encountering family outings and vacations.
-Let’s see how the parents of adult children can better understand and emotionally cope with the energetic dynamic of family communication.
+It’s approaching summer now and we will all soon be encountering family outings and vacations – hopefully.
+Let’s see how the parents of adult children can better understand and emotionally cope with the energetic dynamics of family communication.

 Here are a few suggestions to think about:

 Make sure you understand the dynamic of the environment before you speak.
 Note who is controlling the conversation, who is adversarial and who is amenable or conciliatory.

 Steer clear of the angriest person or the person who always must be right and win the argument.

 Everyone judges – constantly – as in, all the time.
 It’s human nature to judge and, when it comes to our families, we judge more than ever.